 Grillin’ with the rooster…

 For those that just can’t get enough Sriracha sauce (and there are many of us), incorporating it into a tasty BBQ sauce opens up a bunch of spicy eating fun.
-There’s a little sweet and a touch of tang to go along with that garlicky spiciness Sriracha is known for.
+There’s a little sweet and a touch of tang in this Sriracha BBQ sauce.
+Brown sugar and honey pair with ketchup and lime juice in delicious ways.
+And it’s all tied together with the garlicky spiciness that the rooster sauce is known for (plus plenty of additional garlic).

-Use this fiery BBQ sauce as a marinade for barbecue ribs and pork.
+Use this fiery sauce as a marinade for barbecue ribs and pork.
 Or simply put it on the side and use it as a dipper for chicken fingers and non-spiced beef satay.
-It’s also really good as the BBQ sauce base for spicy pulled pork.
+It’s also really good as a BBQ sauce base for spicy pulled pork.
+Just note the garlic level here.
+As mentioned, there’s quite a bit of garlic in this sauce.
+If your meat is pre-seasoned with garlic, this Sriracha BBQ sauce may be a little on the garlic-heavy side.
+Remove cloves accordingly.

 - 1 1/3 cup ketchup